We’re shining the spotlight on a very emotive topic in this week’s blog to mark the 10th September – World Suicide Prevention Day.

 On the 10th of September each year, people around the world come together to raise awareness of suicide prevention.
 This is done not only so that more people can gain a greater understanding of how to support those who are at risk but to create a safer space where individuals can open up and speak out, in the hope that fewer people die by suicide.

-The Samaritans’ latest suicide statistics reveal that in 2018, in the UK and the Republic of Ireland, more than 6,800 people died by suicide.
+According to the Samaritans, around 200 young people die by suicide every year.
 Every life lost to suicide is a tragedy.
 Many young people say they often feel lonely and report that it’s difficult to get the help and support they need. * Furthermore, Mental Health England reports that “attempted suicide is a major health problem amongst young people, their rates of attempting being much higher than the rest of the population. **

 What is suicidal behaviour?